flemay/3musketeers/README.md

 exit
 ```

-Copy the project and production branch names to `.env` file.
-In this example, `3musketeers-test` and `main` were used.
-Take note of the URL where the project will be served (ex: `https://3musketeers-test.pages.dev`)

-#### Deploy
+#### 3. Deploy

 This section deploys the website to an existing Cloudflare project.
-Ensure the `.env` file contains the project and branch names as well as account ID and API token.

 ```bash
 # All the following commands will be run inside a container